kihyvari/bootcamp-demo/README.md

 # Neat bootcamp-demo #

-Demo project about visualizing railway traffic data from digitraffic.fi/api
+   * Demo project about visualizing railway traffic data from digitraffic.fi/api

+   * mostly a playground with random features

-Documentation is a work in progress
+   * Documentation is a work in progress

 ## Requirements
     * TBA